Bus Assignment

 bus

-An input virtual or non-virtual bus may contain elements with real or complex values of any supported data type, including bus objects, fixed-point data types, and enumerated data types.
+The input bus may contain elements with real or complex values of any supported data type, including bus objects.
 A bus may also contain bus arrays.

 scalar